IamKay/100DaysOfCode/README.md

 * Day 45
   > Still doing frontend.
 Today i bought a home mini so half a day went there.
 Other than that i was making the homepage for a site that i am working on.
 Nothing difficult, just cool HTML, CSS.

+* Dy 46
+  > Nothing new.
+Same as day 45.